Note: This post has been updated for 2020.

 With the answers in mind, Kwan also helps organizations build the programs they need to attract and retain top talent.
 If you’re struggling to move your employee value proposition from the abstract to the concrete, Kwan’s advice is a great place to start.

-When it comes to employer branding at HomeAway, Tiffany Lee puts people and their stories first.
-Her work includes building relationships with other HomeAway employees in order to “lift the curtain, and show off our creative minds, terrific problem solvers, and innovative hackers” to candidates in order to attract similarly creative and enthusiastic team members.
+Tiffany Lee is the Talent Engagement Manager at Zoom Video Communications.
+She puts people and their stories first.
+Her work includes building relationships with other employees in order to “lift the curtain, and show off our creative minds, terrific problem solvers, and innovative hackers” to candidates in order to attract similarly creative and enthusiastic team members.

 For any business seeking to leverage human connection to build an employer brand, Lee’s insight is a must-follow.